Quantitative Finance

 By Samuel Alarcón · Econometrician & Data Scientist

-Portfolio optimization is one of the oldest problems in quantitative finance, but applying it well to a specific asset class — in this case Treasury instruments — requires careful handling of forecast data, rebalancing logic, and constraints that generic optimizers don't account for.
-This case study walks through how I built a Treasury portfolio optimizer deployed as an interactive Streamlit application.
+Applying portfolio optimization well to a specific asset class requires careful handling of forecast data, rebalancing logic, and constraints that generic optimizers don't account for.
+This case study walks through how I built a Treasury portfolio optimizer deployed as an interactive Streamlit app.

 The optimization core

-At the heart of the tool is classic Markowitz mean-variance optimization: given expected returns and a covariance matrix of Treasury instruments across maturities, the model finds the portfolio weights that minimize risk for a given expected return (or maximize the Sharpe ratio along the efficient frontier).
+Classic Markowitz mean-variance optimization: given expected returns and a covariance matrix of Treasury instruments across maturities, the model finds the portfolio weights that minimize risk for a given expected return.

 Where the forecasts come from

-Expected returns aren't pulled from a static historical average — they're generated from Blue Chip Financial Forecasts survey data stored in a MariaDB database, giving the model a forward-looking view that updates as new consensus forecasts are published.
+Expected returns are generated from Blue Chip Financial Forecasts survey data stored in a MariaDB database, giving the model a forward-looking view that updates as new consensus forecasts are published.

 Rebalancing and new capital allocation

-Beyond a one-time optimal allocation, the tool includes rebalancing logic for existing portfolios and a separate workflow for allocating new capital without fully unwinding current positions — a feature built specifically after client feedback.
+The tool includes rebalancing logic for existing portfolios and a separate workflow for allocating new capital without fully unwinding current positions.

 View on GitHubDiscuss a similar project